“No one will protect what they don’t care about; and no one will care about what they have never experienced.” [David

-For about 10 years I have had the pleasure of showing groups of people what can be found on the shore in the region of the Allonby Bay Marine Conservation Zone (now upgraded to a Highly Protected Marine Area)– ranging from the submerged forest (if it’s visible), seaweeds, the patterns of sand ripples, the range of pebbles, and of course the animals that live on or in the shore, on the rocks, and especially the reefs built by the extraordinary honeycomb-worm Sabellaria.
+For more than 10 years I have had the pleasure of showing groups of people what can be found on the shore in the region of the Allonby Bay Marine Conservation Zone (now upgraded to a Highly Protected Marine Area)– ranging from the submerged forest (if it’s visible), seaweeds, the patterns of sand ripples, the range of pebbles, and of course the animals that live on or in the shore, on the rocks, and especially the reefs built by the extraordinary honeycomb-worm Sabellaria.
 A few years ago, Caz Graham of BBC Radio 4’s Open Country joined me for a shore-walk and you can listen to the programme here.

 “Look!”.
 I love the way that shore-walkers hold out objects to be admired, and on my Solway Shorewalker blog there is a gallery of hands holding objects found on the tideline, on the sand, on the rocks and in the pools.